faralab-ist/faralab-app/README.md

 7. **Forks** – Public forks are permitted for educational and research purposes only.

 The Software is provided “as is,” without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.

---

-### Contact
-For academic or technical inquiries: faralab@tecnico.ulisboa.pt